Namiseom: Naminara Republic

 Namiseom is home to the Naminara Republic, a self-declared micronation described as "a tourist destination that advocates the concept of a nation."

 Zip line

-Open in 2010, one of the longest zip lines in Asia got a boost in recognition - and visitation - after it was featured in Korea's highly popular show “A day and a Half” aired in February 2016.
-Its twin cables start from an 80-meter tall tower (with a lift), which provides a 7.47% average grade for a 3,083 feet length, bringing a top speed of 35 miles/hour.
-It reaches the island 940 meters away in about one and a half minute.
+Open in 2010, one of the longest zip lines in Asia got a boost in recognition – and visitation – after it was featured in Korea's highly popular show 1 Night 2 Days, aired in February 2016.
+Its twin cables start from an 80-meter-tall tower (with a lift), which provides a 7.47% average grade for a 3,083 foot length, bringing a top speed of 35 miles/hour.
+It reaches the island 940 meters away in about one and a half minutes.
 The tower is to the north of the island, in Gapyeong-gun, in Gyeonggi Province.

-A similar zip line - albeit 1/3 shorter and with a higher grade - starts from the same tower and reaches the nearby island of Jara (Jaraseom), located about 1 km up north of Namiseom on the same river Bukhang, but in neighbouring Gapyeong province.
+A similar zip line – albeit 1/3 shorter and with a higher grade – starts from the same tower and reaches the nearby island of Jara (Jaraseom), located about 1 km up north of Namiseom on the same river Bukhang, but in neighboring Gapyeong province.